ExcelsiorXu/MR-SSDA/README.md

 Download ICIAR_2018 Dataset at https://digestpath2019.grand-challenge.org/Home/.
 Download BreaKHis Dataset at https://web.inf.ufpr.br/vri/databases/breast-cancer-histopathological-database-breakhis/.
 Place it in the directory ./dataset by training set and test set.
-The target domain training set should be divided into labeled and unlabeled parts.

 ### Train
 For example, if you run an experiment on adaptation from ICIAR_2018 to BreakHis,